 - Dividends comprise the bulk of total returns investors experience

 As the title suggests, the primary goal of this article is to explain what makes dividends different.
 We believe it is important to acknowledge the intrinsic fundamental nature of dividends.
 In particular, this creates a unique value proposition in that dividends can provide investors with a growing stream of income that is largely independent of market volatility.

 On balance, we believe dividends are a powerful financial planning tool many retirement models seem to neglect.

 Figure 1: Achieving the same result via different actions

-Editor’s note: This article is one side of the story and we encourage readers to consider alternative ideas while reading this article.
+Editor’s note: This article is the controversial side of the dividend story and we encourage readers to consider more traditional ideas while reading this article.
 2

 We first explain what a dividend is and highlight its fundamental (as opposed to market-based) nature – a critical notion that resonates throughout the rest of the article.
 We then discuss two key issues regarding how dividends may be an inefficient means of returning capital to shareholders.
 The following two sections debate popular claims regarding dividends and how they are related to market returns and buybacks.
 Finally, the last section (before our concluding remarks) discusses the relevance of calculating performance via total returns versus internal rates of return in different contexts and shares related empirical observations.

 A dividend is a direct cash 3 payment from a company to its shareholders.
 Of course, if you hold stocks and/or stock funds at a broker or custodian (e.g., Charles Schwab), then they will simply facilitate that payment by transferring the funds from the company into your account.
 In many cases, they will take your dividend and reinvest it by purchasing more shares of the stock via an automated DRIP (dividend reinvestment plan).